 I take my dog to the vet…but the hot spots keep coming back!

-What most people find—because the hot spots keep coming back—is that these measures fall short in actually dealing with the issue.
-That’s because conventional treatments don’t get at the root cause of the hot spots—at best, they suppress the symptoms, and at worst, they exacerbate the problem—and so the hot spots keep reappearing, often even worse than before.
+What most people find—because the hot spots keep coming back—is these measures fall short.
+That’s because conventional treatments don’t get at the root cause of the hot spots.
+At best, they suppress the symptoms, and at worst, they exacerbate the problem.
+The hot spots keep reappearing, often even worse than before.

 Understanding the root cause of hot spots

 So what is actually going on when a dog presents with hot spots?
 In essence, when you see hot spots erupting on your dog, it means that the dog’s body is being overwhelmed by toxins that are coming in at a faster rate than the liver and kidneys can handle.
 The skin is the largest eliminative organ, and so the toxins start to “erupt” out of the skin, as part of the body’s frantic effort to rid itself of them.
 And when you add antibiotics and steroids and flea/tick preventives on top of it, the toxic overload increases while at the same time the body’s ability to stay balanced and handle the toxins, decreases.